Yip Kai-foon: Imprisonment and death

-Yip's lawyers appealed his conviction, stating the publicity surrounding his arrest was prejudicial to the jury, but lost the appeal on 8 December 1998.
+Yip's lawyers appealed his conviction, stating that the publicity surrounding his arrest was prejudicial to the jury, but lost the appeal on 8 December 1998.
 A separate appeal to reduce his sentence, based on his injuries and subsequent care, was heard in March 1999.
 The Court of Appeal reduced his sentence by approximately five years.

-Yip subsequently went to the Court of Final Appeal seeking a reduction in his sentence based on his 'catastrophic' medical condition, but the appeal was denied.
+Yip then went to the Court of Final Appeal seeking a further reduction in his sentence based on his "catastrophic" medical condition, but the appeal was denied.
+Yip continued to maintain his innocence over the 1996 shootout, offering a substantial reward for a witness who he alleges saw the events leading up to his arrest.

-He was married to his mainland wife in August 2003.
-He had been previously married (to the same woman) under a false name before his imprisonment.
+In August 2003, Yip married his mainland Chinese wife, who he had previously been married to under a false name before his imprisonment.
+In March 2004, Yip converted to Christianity.

-Yip continued to maintain his innocence over the 1996 shootout, offering a substantial reward for a witness he alleges saw the events leading up to his arrest.

-Yip converted to Christianity in March 2004.

-Yip was sentenced on 11 January 2010 to an additional six months in jail for assaulting an officer at Stanley Prison on 30 April 2009.
+On 11 January 2010, Yip was sentenced to an additional six months in jail for assaulting an officer at Stanley Prison on 30 April 2009.
 He had complained that he had been badly treated by prison guards.

-On 1 April 2017, he was hospitalized at Queen Mary Hospital for cancer treatment.
+On 1 April 2017, he was hospitalised at Queen Mary Hospital for cancer treatment.
 He died on 19 April 2017 of lung cancer.